One Day In Atlanta: Itinerary to Transform and Travel in Atlanta. GA

 I recommend you start your day bright early here.
 It opens at 7 am the majority of the year.

 Make sure and check before you go.

 I love the dancing fountain especially when they play music.
-I went recently on Monday to enjoy the city.
-I’ve also taken my mom here when she comes to visit!
+I went recently on a Monday to enjoy the city.
+I’ve taken my mom and friends here when they come to visit!

-It's right by the Marta Line, Skyview Atlanta, Georgia World Congress Center, and Georgia Aquarium, Civil Rights Museum.
+It's right by the Marta Line Station State Farm Arena/Mercedes Benz Station/Centennial Park, Skyview Atlanta, Georgia World Congress Center, and Georgia Aquarium, Civil Rights Museum.

 Estimated time to walk, run through the fountain, and take some pictures for Instagram:

 Depending what sites, you plan to visit, you may want to get Atlanta's City Pass to save money.

 The Atlanta City Pass is good for 9 consecutive days.
 It covers CNN Tour, Georgia Aquarium, and National Center for Civil and Human Rights.
 It also offers options.
 Keep in mind, some of these attractions may be closed or limited due to COVID.
 As of December 2019, the CNN Tour is closed.

 You may want to plan what sights you will visit and add up the admission fees.
 If the pass saves you money, get it.
 I recommend you wait till the day of when you start your one day in Atlanta to buy it just in case life or travel delays happen.